Ph.D. in Management

 - At least two of these papers have undergone a single- or double-blind review process with adequate results.
 I.e. they have at least been accepted for a major conference on the field, or recognized academic journals have invited the author to revise and resubmit them.

-- At least one of these papers is based on empirical analyses using established scientific methodologies.
+- At least one of these papers is based on empirical analysis using established scientific methodologies.

 - The Ph.D. candidate should be the lead author of co-authored papers.
 The Ph.D. candidate’s specific contribution should be described.

-- The thesis should contain an introduction that describes how the scientific articles are theoretically linked and summarizes its overall contribution to the scientific literature.
+- The thesis should contain an introduction that describes how the scientific articles are theoretically linked and summarize its overall contribution to the scientific literature.

 the Institute's Ph.D.
 Conference